greeve/eportfolio/03_competency_a.md

 This understanding of the ethics involved with patron interaction is addressed in a reference interview assignment for LIBR 210.

+Within the information professions ethical codes are rooted in the goal of establishing environments of "intellectual freedom and the freedom of access to information" (!ref ALA ethics).

-In the course of following a professional code of ethics situations sometimes arise that create ethical dillemas where there is an apparent conflict between two or more principles outlined in the code of ethics.
+In the course of following a professional code of ethics situations sometimes arise that create ethical dilemmas where there is an apparent conflict between two or more ethical principles.

-An example dillemma can occur when trying to meet the needs of individuals while also providing for the good of the community at large.
+An example dilemma involving intellectual freedom and access to information can occur when trying to meet the needs of individuals while also providing for the good of the community.

 A discussion posting in LIBR 200 illustrates how these principles clarify what to do when the needs of an individual patron appear to conflict with the collective good of society.

 ## Evidence

-- INFO 200
+The following evidences from previous course work demonstrates knowledge of the codes of ethics within information professions and gives examples of complexities that often arise in trying to follow each ethical code.

+1. A reference interview assignment following the RUSA guidelines for LIBR 210
+2. A discusion post from LIBR 200 about ethical dilemmas

+### LIBR 210: Reference Interview Assignment

+One of the last assignments for the Reference and Information Services course (LIBR 210) required creating a written script of a librarian answering the question of a patron.

+The assignment was designed to help illustrate a good reference interview that involved ethical considerations using the RUSA guidelines.

+- LIBR210\_A6.pages (RUSA guidelines for reference interviews)

+### LIBR 200: Ethical dilemma discussion post

 - LIBR200\_Discussion3.txt
-- LIBR 210
-    - LIBR210\_A6.pages (RUSA guidelines for reference interviews)
-    - LIBR210\_D7.md
-    - LIBR210\_D8.md
-    - LIBR210\_M14.md (archive has questions)

 ## Conclusion